bruceravel/synchrotron_pop_up_book/materials.md

 edition of the pop-up book.
-This was a run of about 330 copies which were hand assembled with most of the work being done over the course of two weekends in April 2014 by Scott, Linnea, and Bruce along with a team of Sarah lawrence students.
+This was a run of about 330 copies which were hand assembled with most of the work being done over the course of two weekends in April 2014 by Scott, Linnea, and Bruce along with a team of Sarah Lawrence students.

 For each part of the book, we had to make decisions about the materials to use.
 While the book can be successfully assembled from